 This section of the discography is divided into two parts: Studio Bootlegs and Live Bootlegs.
 In some cases, there might be bootlegs which have both live and studio recordings (those you'll find cross referenced in both sections).

-The studio bootlegs are shown in alphabetical order, while the live ones are in order of the performance date (an alpha cross reference may be added at a later date).
-If a particular release has several different performance dates, it may be shown in several different places so that you can find the performance you are looking for.
+The studio bootlegs are shown in alphabetical order, while the live ones are in order of the performance date.
+(If a particular release has several different performance dates, it may be shown in several different places so that you can find the performance you are looking for.)

-In most cases, I listed the correct song titles vs. the titles listed on the LP or CD.
+In most cases, the correct song titles are listed (vs. the titles listed on the LP or CD).